wagtail/rfcs/text/078-adopt-stimulus-js.md

 - **External reuse** - Is there a pathway toward the components that are built to be used in isolation of styles and in isolation of even Wagtail itself (e.g. as an importable module)?
 - **ES6 Modules Compatible** - There should be an easy migration path to adoption of ES6 modules this will be out of scope for this RFC but it is good to call out.
+- **Shallow learning curve** - The library should provide a way for server side developers to feel confident in contributing client side fixes or improvements without too much to learn.

 ### History & initial research